Camembert Electrique: Track listing

 Track 1 is titled "Radio Gnome Prediction" on Virgin editions and "Radio Gnome" on later CD editions to avoid confusion with the later song titled "Radio Gnome Invisible", released in 1973 on the Flying Teapot album.
 Similarly, Gong recorded a completely different song titled "Selene" on the Angel's Egg album.
 Also, "Wet Cheese Delirium" is misspelled "Delirum", and "And You Tried So Hard" is shortened to "Tried So Hard" on some recent editions.

-The first and last tracks on each side are short collages of sound effects which begin or end each side of the original LP.
+The first and last tracks on each side of the original LP are short collages of sound effects.
 On both sides of the LP the audio begins in the widely spaced lead groove (on the original edition, but appearing as a banded track on most later editions), and at the end of the side, the audio continues into the locked groove.